 Many roofers consider that they should not wear safety hats because they think there is no risk of getting injured in the head while on the roof.
 That’s wrong.

-You can trip and fall, you can bump your head into something, so there is a risk of head injury, meaning that you should definitely wear a hard hat.
+You can trip and fall, and you can bump your head into something, so there is a risk of head injury, meaning that you should definitely wear a hard hat.

 #1 Pick for Roofing Shoes: Thorogood American Heritage